Oglala Sioux Tribe says South Dakota Gov. Kristi Noem is ‘not welcome’ on their reservation

 The Native American tribe took action after Noem led efforts to pass a state law targeting demonstrations such as those in neighboring North Dakota that plagued the Dakota Access oil pipeline.

 "I am hereby notifying you that you are not welcome to visit our homelands," Oglala Sioux President Julian Bear Runner said in a letter to Noem following a 17-0 Tribal Council vote on Wednesday approving the action.
-He told Noem that if she ignores the directive "we will have no choice but to banish you" from the Pine Ridge reservation.
+He told Noem if she ignores the directive "we will have no choice but to banish you" from the Pine Ridge reservation.

 Banishment is a formal tribal process in which a person can be barred permanently from the reservation.